Welcome back to our “Mentoring for the 6 Stages of the Employee Lifecycle” series!

 When employees see this in their employer, they are more likely to feel motivated and engaged in their work.
 This leads to increased productivity, better teamwork, and a more positive work environment overall.

-When employees are encouraged to learn and grow, they are more likely to feel engaged and invested in their work.
+Additionally, when employees are encouraged to learn and grow, they are more likely to feel engaged and invested in their work.
 This also leads to increased productivity and better overall performance for the company.

 Mentoring opportunities show your people that they are valued